mendozaline/restaurant-map/README.md

-## Washington County Restaurant Map
+## Washington County, Oregon Restaurant Map

 ### Map Proposal
 Most people don't like to get food poisoning when they go out to eat.
 However, they probably aren't sure how to differentiate between sanitary and dirty restaurants besides using superficial criteria.
 A more rigorous way to address this problem is by making health inspection scores more easily available to people in a searchable, interactive map.
 So before they go to a restaurant, they can quickly look up its score and decide if it's safe.